KmiloRod/IQA_LWIR_face_recognition/README.md

 In addition to our own LWIR image segmentation scheme, we use an implementation of the approach by Filipe and Alexandre, which is also provided in the folder './Segmentation'.
 The method is described in the paper: Silvio Filipe and Luís A. Alexandre, “Algorithms for Invariant Long-Wave Infrared Face Segmentation: Evaluation and Comparison” Pattern Analysis and Applications, vol. 17, Issue 4, pp. 823-837.

 ## Installation
-Copy or clone the complete repository folder to a working directory of Matlab, and call the functions from the Matlab command window.
+Download or clone the complete repository folder to a working directory of Matlab, and call the functions from the Matlab command window.
 All folders and sub-folders must be added to the Matlab path.

 ## LWIR Facial Images Sources
-Three LWIR face image databases are included, which were used for obtaining the results reported in our paper (UND, PUJ-T360 and PUJ-FONE).
+Three LWIR face image databases are included, which were used for obtaining the results reported in our paper (UND, PUJ-T360, and PUJ-FONE).
 They are in the 'LWIRdatabases' folder, organized in the file structure used to the tests we performed, and already segmented and registered.
 The sub-folders 'Classifier' in each data set, contain the sub-sets used for testing the TST-method enhanced with NSS features.
 The distorted versions of all the images are provided as well, with four different distortions (additive white gaussian noise, gaussian blur, JPEG compression and non-uniformity).
-Raw versions (without registration and segmentation) of the databases we generated can be found at http://bit.ly/PUJ_IR_db.
 Please, refer to the paper referred in the Synopsis for further details on the databases.

 ## Tests